Master of Science in Nursing: Curriculum

 Prerequisites: NUR 661.

-This course is an immersion experience during which students implement the nurse administrator role.
-(16 week course with 225 hours of clinical).
+This course in an immersion experience during which students implement the nurse administrator role.
+Prerequisite NUR 660 (150 clinical hours/precepted)

 This course examines advanced concepts of administrative roles and functions in organizations.